 Once a rider is determined to be eligible for service through an application process, they can schedule rides at least one day in advance.
 Personal care attendants may accompany passengers free of charge if their eligibility determination states that they need one.
 An escort or guest may accompany a passenger and ride at the same fare as the passenger, provided that the attendant, escort, or guest is picked up and dropped off at the same point as the passenger, and there is space available.

 If you’re an older adult, have a disability, or are a veteran, transportation in Contra Costa County can be challenging.
 Contra Costa Transit Authority is working to identify ways to make it easier for you to get around the county—whether you’re going to an appointment, getting groceries, visiting family, or anything else.
 Learn more about the Accessible Transportation Strategic (ATS) plan.

 Get involved to help shape the future of accessible transportation services in Contra Costa County.
-The date and time of the December 2020 meeting of the ATS Plan Policy Advisory Committee will be posted once it is selected.
+The next ATS Plan Policy Advisory Committee is Thursday, January 28 and public comment is welcome.

 County Connection LINK serves Pleasant Hill, Walnut Creek, Concord, Lafayette and other central Contra Costa cities.
 Once you have completed the ADA paratransit application, and been found eligible for service, you can get a one-way ride door-to-door for $5, as long as the start and end of the trip are within 1.5 miles of a bus stop or train station.

 To arrange a ride, you may call up to seven days in advance, but at least one day before your ride is needed, between the hours of 8am and 5pm, seven days a week and holidays.
 The bus will arrive within 15 minutes of your scheduled time.

 Click here for more information about LINK service, or call 925-680-2066 to begin the application process.